Essex 2

-Essex 2 (also known as Essex Spitfire 2 for sponsorship reasons) was an English Rugby Union league at the tenth tier of the domestic competition.
+Counties 3 Essex (formerly known as Essex 2 or Essex Spitfire 2 for sponsorship reasons) is an English Rugby Union league at the ninth tier of the domestic competition.

 It was the basement division of club rugby in Essex with promoted teams moving up to Essex 1 and no relegation (up until 2008-09 relegated teams dropped to Essex 3 but this division has since been abolished).
 Essex 2 was created in 2003 by Essex-based teams who left East Counties 3 South.
 At the end of the 2013–14 season the division was abolished with teams either moving up into Essex 1 or into various Essex Merit leagues.

+However, ahead of season 2026-27 the league was reinstated under the new name Counties 3 Essex with promotion to Counties 2 Essex.

+Participating clubs 2026-27

+Initially Thames RFC were due to join the league but they withdrew before the season began to be replaced by Runwell Wyverns.